William (Bill) Bailey

 B.S. in Accounting, Brigham Young University

 Prof. Bill Bailey has been at Bradley University since 2016.
 He is a licensed Certified Public Accountant and a Licensed Attorney (inactive).
 He taught graduate and undergraduate tax and accounting courses for six years before coming to Bradley University at Central Washington University and at Weber State University.

-Outside of his teaching, research, service, and consulting activities, his hobbies include reading, visiting historical sites, watching movies, and enjoying time with his wife and their four sons.
+Outside of his teaching, research, service, and consulting activities, his hobbies include reading, visiting historical sites, watching movies, coaching football, and enjoying time with his wife and their four sons.

 Prof. Bailey began his career working for KPMG in Seattle, where he provided tax compliance and consulting services.
 His background also includes working as a law clerk for an estate planning law firm and working as an extern for the IRS Office of Chief Counsel in Salt Lake City.
 He continues to provide tax and regulatory consulting for individuals and nonprofit organizations.

 Prof. Bailey currently teaches undergraduate and graduate courses covering tax compliance and consulting concepts and theory.
 Topics include the taxation of individuals, corporations, partnerships, nonprofit organizations, estates and trusts, etc.

 Prof. Bailey’s primary research interests involve the taxation of nonprofits, individual taxation, and tax procedure.
 His research has appeared in journals such as The Journal of Accountancy, Tax Notes, The CPA Journal, and Practical Tax Strategies.
 He is the winner of the Journal of Accountancy’s 2018 Lawler Award given for the best article of the year for his work regarding the Section 199A Qualified Business Income Deduction.
 Prof. Bailey’s research seeks to develop (1) practical applications of tax law and strategy that impact current tax professionals, and (2) legal theory that impacts the policies behind government regulation.

 Selected Peer-Reviewed Journal Articles